 The Blanch Law Firm’s skilled hate crime attorney team defends individuals charged with, or accused of, a hate crime.
 Our knowledge of civil rights law, understanding of state and federal hate crime laws and results driven approach to Criminal Defense provide positive outcomes for our clients.

+Our experience with high profile, highly emotional cases is well documented in various major media outlets, including the New York Times, New York Post, FoxNews and others.
+For example: Our Client was the subject of a federal investigation into a prostitution ring and possible racketeering, which was stemming from the Eliot Spitzer/Emperor’s Club scandal.
+The Blanch Law Firm was able to deal with the investigation in a manner that prevented an arrest.
+Our Client was charged with multiple incidents of the forcible rape of a individual who was less than 15 years old.
+If convicted, they would have been exposed to over 50 years in jail.
+The Blanch Law Firm was able to have all charges against our client dismissed before trial.
 Hate Crimes are the most incendiary category of felony crimes of which one may be accused.
 The ramifications of being accused of, charged with or convicted of a hate crime can have lasting consequences, including loss of employment, fines, and even jail time.
 If you have been falsely accused of a hate crime, Contact a criminal defense lawyer at The Blanch Law Firm now.
 Do not take a passive stance against these kinds of charges.

 If you or anyone you know has been a victim of a hate crime, do not hesitate to Contact the hate crime attorney team at The Blanch Law Firm today.